minqukanq/extract-video-keyframe/README.md

   }
 ```

-You can install and save dependencies:
+You can install and save the above dependencies:
 ```
 npm install extract-keyframes --save
 ```